Robert P. Hanrahan

 Massive fallout ensues from the event, with Lithuanian Americans protesting in Boston, Washington, and Cleveland.
 The story quickly goes national and lands on the front pages of The New York Times.
 President Richard Nixon himself declared outrage at the return of the defector and orders an investigation at the State Department, which Hanrahan assisted with.
 Kurdika was not there long.
 A Lithuanian émigré living in New York had discovered in 1973 that Kudirka's mother was actually born in the city.
 This meant Kudirka could now claim American citizenship.
 The State Department decided to take up the case and ask for Kudirka to be released from prison.
 Two months later, Kudirka and his family flew out of the Soviet Union, and landed in New York being welcomed by congressmen, including Hanrahan.

 He was an unsuccessful candidate for reelection in 1974 to the Ninety-fourth Congress, but became a deputy assistant secretary for education at the Department of Health, Education and Welfare from 1975 to 1977.
 He served as president of RPH & Associates, Lake Forest, Illinois from 1977 to 1980, from 1987 to 1992, and from 1995 until his death.

 Hanrahan was elected Lake County Commissioner from 1980 to 1982.
 He served as vice president of the Tobacco Institute, Washington, D.C., from 1980 to 1984.

 He was executive director of the American Security Council Foundation from 1984 to 1987, and a consultant from 1992 to 1995.

-He was a resident of Vernon Hills, Illinois until his death from progressive supranuclear palsy at age 76 on January 7, 2011.
-He was survived by his wife Barbara, three sons, and nine grandchildren.
+Hanrahan was married to his wife Barbara for 53 years until his death.
+He had three sons.
+He was a resident of Vernon Hills, Illinois, until his death from progressive supranuclear palsy at age 76 on January 7, 2011.